BoogieMonster1O1/OpenCodecs/README.md

-# Fabric Example Mod
+# Data Driven Stuff

+Allows creating some minecraft stuff with only a few config files.
+Features:-
+ - Fuel
+ - ~~Itemgroups~~

-## Setup
+## Usage

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Fuel:-
+ - Refer to `minecraft/config/fuels.datadrivenminecraft.json5`

 ## License

-This template is available under the CC0 license.
+This mod is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.